jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

      - 1
      - Always
      - This is a static value indicating the dlr-level originally requested
+   * - **connector**
+     - SMPP connector ID
+     - demo_cid
+     - Always
+     - The SMPP Connector used to send the message

 HTTP Parameters for a level 2 or 3 DLR
 ======================================